 Not seeing this?

 We’ve got five shrubs (and a few more down below) that we promise will add welcome zip to the garden.
 Fragrance?
 Covered.
 Color.
 Done.
 Whimsy?
 You bet.
-And, when the flower show is over, all of these easy, fuss-free shrubs will become useful leafy green backdrops for the flowers of spring and summer that are to come.
+And, when the flower show is over, all of these easy, fuss-free shrubs will become useful leafy green backdrops.
+Perfect for the flowers of spring and summer that are to come.

-Wow, this is thrilling specimen for winter landscapes with those gnarled and twisted branches dripping with a thick fringe of showy greenish yellow catkins.
+Wow, this is thrilling specimen for winter landscapes.
+Especially with those gnarled and twisted branches dripping with a thick fringe of showy greenish yellow catkins.
 Pretty unforgettable garden moment when not much else is happening.
 Ideal for large containers.
 Full sun.
 Up to 15ft. tall and wide (smaller in containers).
 Zone: 3 – 9

 Need a groundcover for shade with a heady fragrance?
 Sweet box is for you.
 Pink-tinged blooms produce blue-black ornamental fruit later in the season.
 Full to partial shade.
 Up to 5 ft. tall and wide.
 Zone: 6 – 9